Every business relies on technology. In fact, every business relies on multiple technologies.

 Just because it has been done this way for years in the past doesn’t mean it needs to be done this way into the future.

-The two main problems with human based processes are:
+The two major problems with human based processes are:

 - Error rate